thavinb/AmpRecon/README.md

 **2. Running the pipeline**

-The pipeline takes as input a directory containing .bcl files.
+The pipeline takes as input a directory containing files with the .bcl extension.
 The full path to this directory should be specified in the config file.

 Run the pipeline
 ```